Types of Depression

 Major Depressive Disorder

 People who have major depressive disorder have had at least one major depressive episode (five or more symptoms for at least a two-week period).
 For some people, this disorder is recurrent, which means they may experience episodes once a month, once a year or several times throughout their lives.

-Dysthymia is a low-level state of depressed mood that lasts a long time.
-The depressed state of dysthymia is not as severe as with major depression, but can be just as disabling.
+Persistent depressive disorder is a low-level state of depressed mood that lasts a long time.
+The depressed state of persistent depressive disorder is not as severe as with major depression, but can be just as disabling.